-We wrote to Yale Alumni and asked them for their
+We wrote to Yale Alumni and asked them for

 stories and memories of Professor Billy Phelps to publish on this web site.